dlblak03/dlblak03/README.md

 ## Heyo 👋

-Software Engineer specializing in frontend development and cloud architecture.
-Experienced in the healthcare industry.
+Software Engineer with 4+ years of experience.
+Experienced in building products from zero to one.
 Passionate about AWS and SvelteKit.